 To actually purchase in the market an individual would first have to give a money changer 2 talents in coin & in return receive 1 talent in another coin, so one can at least trade in the market with that specific talent of coin (eg: bank money).

-Essentially the money changers were robbing the individual of 1 talent for risking nothing of their own by simply exchanging 1 for 2 — taking 100% unearned profit.
-This unjust intervention in all markets today is the banks first crime of theft — stealing a sum of principal.
+Basically the money changers were robbing an individual of 1 talent for risking nothing of their own by simply exchanging 1 for 2 — taking 100% unearned profit.
+This unjust intervention in all markets today is of course the banks first crime of theft — stealing a sum of principal.

 Of course we can determine the only difference to ancient money changers exchanging 1 for 2 is modern day money changers are exchanging 1 for 1 by merely publishing further representations of the money we create.
 In truth banks are only pretending to exchange 1 for 1, simply because there is only 1 talent of commensurable value representing what value you give up by promising your immediate & or future production before publication — before any sale or subsequent deposit — where its clearly evident the bank is only ever pretending to risk or give up 1 talent in value from the banks otherwise prior legitimate possession.